Searching for the best taxi apps like Uber for a ride in the Middle East?

 “We only work with drivers and cars licensed by the Roads and Transport Authority (RTA) in Dubai and the TransAD authority in Abu Dhabi.
 All are inspected on a regular basis by the regulators and insured as per regulation.”

-Similar to App like Uber, Careem doesn’t own cars, it has partnered with “close to 30” limo companies in the UAE, employing a total of 350-400 drivers across Dubai and Abu Dhabi.
+Similar to Uber like taxi app, Careem doesn’t own cars, it has partnered with “close to 30” limo companies in the UAE, employing a total of 350-400 drivers across Dubai and Abu Dhabi.
 Smaller companies wanted to join Careem, as they are often under-utilized, and “30 to 50 percent of their time is spent sitting around”, said Olsson.

-Comparing with other leading car booking service in the Middle East, Careem, a car-booking app, is much affordable.
+Comparing with other leading car booking service in the Middle East, Careem, an online cab booking app, is much affordable.
 Careem charges a minimum of 40 AED for on-demand limos while those who booked in advance to pay a minimum of 75 AED.

 Users have to select their pick-up and drop-off location by using app’s built-in mapping system.
 The best thing about an application is it mentions the trip’s total cost so users either book immediately or schedule for a later time in the day.